EshaanAgg/web/src/content/blog/placements.md

 ---
-title: "Placements '24: Assesments"
+title: "Placements '24: Assessments"
 description: A brief of all the online assessments that I witnessed during the season of 2024.
 pubDate: 2024-09-29
 updateDate: 2024-10-03
-draft: true
 pinned: true
+requireLatex: true
 tags: ["placements", "2024"]
 ---